anaclumos/extracranial/Brain/Research/Screenshot as an API.md

   - Universally available, easily copyable
     - Images aren't the most efficient encoding method for text.
     - But they can be the simplest for humans
-    - You can copy objects from photos in the latest [[Apple]] iOS 16 update.
+    - You can copy objects from photos in the latest [[apple]] iOS 16 update.
 - Permissionless.
   - Many applications won't allow you to export data.
   - Screenshots are always available.